 Clean and Carefully Store Your Sleep System

 Your sleeping bag, sleeping pad and tent are critical parts of your hunting gear setup.
 And they are probably some of the most expensive!
-So it’s worth making sure these items are clean and dry before putting them away.
+So it’s worth making sure these items are ready for storage before putting them away.

 After each trip, I like to set up the tent in my yard and hose it down (weather dependent of course).
 If it’s snowy or wet outside, you’ll have to do what you can indoors.
 In either case, do your best to get the tent clean and then totally dry.